Eruption of the Tonga volcano will affect the Earth’s temperature, warns NASA

 When the volcano tonga erupted, on January 15, sent a tsunami that traveled around the world and caused a sonic explosion that went around the planet twice, revealed the National Aeronautics and Space Administration (NASA).

 According to NASA, this underwater eruption, in the South Pacific Ocean, it also released a huge plume of water vapor into Earth’s stratosphere, enough to fill more than 58,000 Olympic swimming pools.
-However, the large amount of water vapor ejected by the volcano could be enough to temporarily affect the Earth’s temperature.
+However, the large amount of water vapor ejected by the volcano might be enough to temporarily affect the Earth’s temperature.

 “We’ve never seen anything like it,” he said.
 Louis Millan, atmospheric scientist of NASA Jet Propulsion Laboratory in Southern California.

-In the study, published in Geophysical Research Letters, Millán and his colleagues estimate that the Tonga eruption sent about 146 teragrams (1 teragram equals one trillion grams) of water vapor into Earth’s stratosphere, equivalent to 10 percent percent of the water already present in that atmosphere.
+In the study, published in Geophysical Research Letters, Millán and his colleagues estimate that the Tonga eruption sent regarding 146 teragrams (1 teragram equals one trillion grams) of water vapor into Earth’s stratosphere, equivalent to 10 percent percent of the water already present in that atmosphere.

 This is nearly four times the amount of water vapor that scientists estimate the eruption of Mount Pinatubo in the Philippines spewed into the stratosphere in 1991.